maevecrossan/la-luna/TESTING.md

 ### 404/500 Error Page
 ![Lighthouse Evaluation Screenshot](docs/testing/lighthouse/lightouse_error_page.png)

+* Points were subtracted due to an error occuring (i.e. the error page appearing).

 ## PEP8

 To ensure all Python files were PEP8 compliant, I used the flake8 extension in VSCode.
 Post development, I tested each file with the CI Python Linter [here](https://pep8ci.herokuapp.com/) to double-check.